jessicarush/react-notes/pure_components.md

 ```

 I'm guessing it has something to do with `useState` but I have not been able to figure out how to do this with both components being functions in my use case.

+> React.memo only checks for prop changes.
+If your function component wrapped in React.memo has a useState, useReducer or useContext Hook in its implementation, it will still rerender when state or context change.

 See also [Robin Wieruch's example](https://www.robinwieruch.de/react-memo/).